 Our Favorite Way to Shop for a Cause: ShopRaise

-ShopRaise is an online shopping tool that allows buyers to support their favorite nonprofits through their normal spending habits.
-The mobile app and browser extension automatically connect your online purchases to your chosen nonprofit, donating a percentage of your total spending at no additional cost to you.
+ShopRaise is an online shopping fundraiser platform that allows shoppers to support their favorite nonprofits as they make everyday purchases.
+With a wide network of partnered businesses, ShopRaise allows supporters to shop as usual on many popular sites.
+The mobile app and browser extension automatically connect online purchases to a chosen nonprofit, contributing a percentage of the supporter’s total spending at no additional cost to them or the organization.

 How it Works

 ShopRaise is as user-friendly as fundraising gets.
-If your nonprofit organization uses ShopRaise, all you need to do is download their app and browser extension.
-Then, start shopping online for your cause.
+If a nonprofit you support uses ShopRaise, all you need to do is download the ShopRaise app and browser extension to start shopping online for your cause.